 The Importance Of Reducing Food Miles

 In addition to enhanced freshness, locally grown food also offers improved quality.
 Many large-scale food producers prioritize shelf life and durability over taste and nutrition.
 This often leads to the use of preservatives and the sacrifice of flavor and nutritional value.
 However, local farmers can focus on producing high-quality, flavorful, and nutritious food without the need for excessive preservatives.
 By supporting local food systems, you are choosing food that is not only fresh but also of superior quality.

-See also The Psychology Of Eco-Friendly Behavior
+See also The Environmental Impact Of Single-Use Coffee Pods

+The Importance Of Reducing Food Miles